BRANDING / PACKAGING

 From the beginning, Tottie Pops was all about glitz, glam, color, and feeling sexy.
 As I got to know Kwajylnn, I knew she was a 70s disco girl–it reflected her entire style and business.
 This led me to study 70s/80s disco and counterculture, focusing on the clubbing scene.

-But what about all the different shades of each individual gloss?
+But what about all the different gloss colors?

-The main palette could be used to represent Tottie as a whole, but these colors wouldn’t necessarily be appropriate for individual tubes, which span the full spectrum.
+The main palette could represent Tottie as a whole, but these colors wouldn’t be appropriate for individual tubes, which span the full spectrum.
 How could this be systemized?
-I started by working with three different lab samples and giving them their own names.
+I started by working with three different lab samples and giving them their own names:

 Wrapping it up (in prototypes)

-Package design was the final step in making this brand complete.
-I knew the design would have to be strictly 2D for cost reasons.
-My solution was to take the ambient approach: The heart symbol could be applied onto the cusp of the tubes, so that they looked like parting lips when opened.
+I took the ambient approach: The heart symbol could be applied onto the cusp of the tubes, so that they looked like parting lips when opened.
 The boxes transformed the tubes into busts, and shipped orders would have mailers decorated to look like makeup pouches.

 I felt incredibly lucky to have had this opportunity, and I wish Kwajylynn well on her business ventures.